thedotpost/thedotpost-content/2014/11/alexey-kachayev-channels-are-not-enough.md

 I know that most of you will say "world is too hard and programming is too painful".
 I continue to upset you: there are at least a few examples of languages that solved this problem at least partially.
 Or at least working on solving it.
 Haskell and Scala type systems give you ability to build strong [high-level abstractions][haskell-book] or even custom [control flows][oz-style] to [deal](https://github.com/scala/async) with concurrency.
 An opposite Clojure is dynamically typed that encourage you to distil and share [high level][clojure-async] [abstraction][clojure-trans].
 Rust has [channels](http://doc.rust-lang.org/std/comm/) and [generics](http://doc.rust-lang.org/rust.html#generic-functions).

-Make it works -> Make it beautiful -> Make it reusable.
+Make it work -> Make it beautiful -> Make it reusable.

 Now that the first step is done.
 What's next?
 Don't get me wrong, `go` is a perspective language: channels and goroutines are way much better than i.e. `pthread`, but should we really stop here?